First Majestic Silver Corp. (AG) Shares Down Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for First Majestic Silver Corp.
-(AG) is $8.51, which is $2.24 above the current market price.
-The public float for AG is 267.75M, and currently, short sellers hold a 5.84% ratio of that floaft.
-The average trading volume of AG on April 03, 2023 was 7.37M shares.
+(AG) is $8.56, which is $1.98 above the current market price.
+The public float for AG is 267.75M, and currently, short sellers hold a 5.84% ratio of that float.
+The average trading volume of AG on April 06, 2023 was 7.41M shares.

 AG’s Market Performance